 The Legal Situation of Online Casino in Arizona

 The bill for legal sports betting in Arizona had been five years in the making.
-Governor Doug Ducey eventually signed the bill into law in April 2021, with established sportsbook operators such as FanDuel and Caesars Sportsbook quickly confirming their arrival in the Grand Canyon State.
+Governor Doug Ducey eventually signed the bill into law in April 2021, with some of the best sportsbook operators such as FanDuel and Caesars quickly confirming their arrival in the Grand Canyon State.

 If the state legislature decides to legalize and regulate online casinos in Arizona, you should look to play with an operator that’s licensed by the Arizona Department of Gaming (ADG).
 The ADG oversees all other forms of gambling activity in the Grand Canyon State and handles the state’s relationship with all tribal operators.